onera/Cassiopee/Distributor2/doc/source/Distributor2.rst

 .. py:function:: Distributor2.PyTree.addProcNode(a, NProc)

-    Add a "proc" node to all zones of a with given value.
+    Add a ".Solver#Param/proc" node to all zones of a with given value.
     Exists also as in place version (_addProcNode) that modifies a and returns None.